sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 Next, you'll configure Etcd Replicators to copy the cluster role bindings and other RBAC policies we've created in the `gateway` cluster to the `alpha` and `beta` clusters.

-### Step 2: Create Etcd Replicators
+### Step 4 Create Etcd Replicators

 Etcd replicators use the [etcd make-mirror utility][12] for one-way replication of Sensu [RBAC policy resources][10].

 In practice this allows you to centrally define RBAC policy on the `gateway` cluster and replicate those resources to other clusters in the federation, ensuring consistent permissions for Sensu users across multiple clusters via the `gateway` web UI.

-To get started, configure an Etcd Replicator for each of those RBAC policy types, across all namespaces, for each backend in the federation.
-For example, this Etcd Replicator resource will replicate ClusterRoleBinding resources from a federation lead backend to two target backends:
+To get started, configure an Etcd Replicator per-cluster for each of those RBAC policy types, across all namespaces, for each backend in the federation.
+For example, these Etcd Replicator resources will replicate ClusterRoleBinding resources from `gateway` cluster to two target clusters:

 {{< language-toggle >}}